Tuesday, February 27, 2007

 Truffaut, unless for some reason he cut short the ending of the scene between Chantal and the priest, shows a slight discrepancy between the screenplay and the Bernanos's resumé.
 Bernanos has Chantal taunt the curé of Ambricourt for swallowing the host that she had spit out, while Truffaut's report does not bear Bernanos's memory out in this one small regard.
 Since Truffaut would have no reason to suppress that incident, it is most likely that this is a case of Bernanos projecting himself into the scene.
 Small difference, but interesting.

-André Bazin and the stylistics of Robert Bresson
+continues at: André Bazin and the stylistics of Robert Bresson

 Andre Bazin: The stylistics of Robert Bresson